10 Things You Need to Know For a Successful Day on the Trail With Your Dogs

 Keep in mind that not all water from streams and lakes is safe for dogs to drink, particularly if you happen to be hiking or visiting an area where there could be blue-green algae, which is toxic to dogs.

-The most common dog injuries are cut paws and insect bites.
+The most common injuries that occur when hiking with your dogs are cut paws and insect bites.
 You can use many of the supplies that you have in your first aid kit: gauze bandages, gauze sponges, adhesive tape, antiseptic lotion.

 Check out the Calgary Humane Society’s link for a DIY Canine First Aid Kit.